kintsugi-programmer/fullstack-webdev-essentials/MERN/README.md

 - now let's setup db
 - let's make schema using mongoose
 - let's make `backend/model` folder ,where we have `user.model.js`,`excercise.model.js`
+> In Mongoose, a model is a blueprint for a collection in MongoDB.Once you define a model, you can use it to:
+Create, Read, Update, and Delete documents in that collection (CRUD)
+> If MongoDB is like a database of Excel sheets, then a Mongoose model is like defining the columns and rules for one sheet.

 #### `models/user.model.js`
 - 1 field